 You wouldn’t expect the Congo to be home to the most efficient national park in the world, but I’m calling it: that’s exactly what Virunga is.

-The booking experience had been seamless, and now that I was here and experiencing the same on the ground, I was naming this one of the tightest-run operations I’ve encountered on my travels.
+The booking experience had been seamless, and I was naming this one of the tightest-run operations I’ve encountered on my travels.

 I was overjoyed when I learned my two rangers for my trip were women!
-I’d read a fascinating National Geographic piece about the first women rangers at Virunga National Park (you should read it, too) before I left, so it was badass to now have two of them keeping me safe in the park.
+I’d read a fascinating National Geographic piece about the first women rangers at Virunga National Park before I left, so it was badass to now have two of them keeping me safe in the park.

 In the DRC, they take gorilla conservation seriously.

-In fact, a ranger was killed in the park less than two weeks ago as I write this.
-Ranger Dudunyabo Machongani Celistin was 30 years old when he was ambushed by militia, and leaves behind his wife and two young children.
-This is the reality of working the most dangerous wildlife job in the world.
-Over 150 rangers have now been killed in the line of duty in Virunga National Park, either by poachers or rebels, all while attempting to keep the gorillas safe from harm.
+On average, a ranger at Virunga National Park is killed each and every month.
+It’s simply the reality of working the most dangerous wildlife job in the world.
+Over 200 rangers have now been killed in the line of duty in Virunga, either by poachers or rebels, all while attempting to keep the gorillas safe from harm.

 It’s one of the main reasons why I opted to go gorilla trekking in the DRC over Rwanda or Uganda.
-It’s cheaper than those two countries, of course, but more than that, I wanted to support the incredible work these rangers do, and the risks they take, all in the name of conservation.
+I wanted to support the incredible work these rangers do, and the risks they take, all in the name of conservation.

 My truck pulled up at the departure point, alongside half a dozen other vehicles that had been transporting guests around the park.
 Virunga doesn’t allow more than six people to visit a single family of gorillas at a time, so our total group of ten was split into six and four.

-I was fortunate to be in the smaller group, with three other kickass people, and we were assigned a family of four silverbacks, two babies, and six children/females.
+I was fortunate to be in the smaller group, with three other wonderful people, and we were assigned a family of four silverbacks, two babies, and six children.
 After a detailed briefing on what to expect and how to behave around the the gorillas, and a quick check of our temperatures, we were ready to go.
-In our group, we had a ranger for protection against poachers and a tracker/guide to help us find the gorillas.
+In our group, we had a ranger for protection against poachers and a tracker to help us find the gorillas.

 It was time to walk.